 Lash serums containing prostaglandin analogues

 And speaking of generics, there are other similar hair growth serums on the market that are much less expensive and that do not require a prescription.
-Aka, a helluva lot easier to get your
+Aka, a helluva lot easier to get your hands lashes on.

 They’re still from the prostaglandin analogue family, which means they work in pretty much the same way as Latisse.
 Aka, you can expect to see crazy lash growth and volume in a couple weeks time.
 So which are the best ones?
 Here are our top picks…